tfactory/t-factory-server/README.md

 * Paste the Tomcat intance(s) template(s) you want to distribute with the tFactory server
 * Restart the tomcat instance.

-For agente configuration see: [t-factory-agent] (https://github.com/tfactory/t-factory-agent/)
+For agent configuration see: [t-factory-agent] (https://github.com/tfactory/t-factory-agent/)

 ##Features